-The Ark Challenge competition winds down next week.
-This is the second of three stories that highlight the 15 teams vying for the top two prizes of $150,000 each.
-To read the previous story click here.
+Editors Note: The Ark Challenge competition winds down next week.
+This is the first of three stories that highlight the 15 teams vying for the top two prizes of $150,000 each.

 The challenge focuses on three fields (retail, transportation and logistics and food processing) and includes two boot-camp challenges with the goals to introduce 15 viable ventures that are primed for funding, pilot-ready and adequately positioned for new job creation in Northwest Arkansas.

 Each finalist was awarded $18,333 in start-up money in exchange for 6% stake in each company.
 The teams have been given developmental support, unlimited access to a workspace (Iceberg co-working center in Fayetteville) countless contacts through various business mentors who offered their help to the program.